undefinedlabs/scope-docs/docs/swift-compatibility.md

 sidebar_label: Compatibility
 ---

-The Scope agent is compatible with iOS, macOS and tvOS platforms and the following languages:
+The Scope Swift agent is compatible with iOS, macOS and tvOS platforms and the following languages:

 | Language    | Version |
 | ----------- | :-----: |